Here's why it would be tough for Democrats to replace Joe Biden on the presidential ticket

 Here's why:

 Every state has already held its presidential primary.
-Democratic rules mandate that the delegates Biden won remain bound to support him unless he tells them he's leaving the race.
+Democratic rules say that the delegates Biden won should support him at the party's upcoming national convention unless he tells them he's leaving the race.

-Biden indicated that he had no plans to do that, telling supporters in Atlanta shortly after he left the debate stage, “Let's keep going.”
+The president indicated that he had no plans to do that, telling supporters in Atlanta shortly after he left the debate stage, “Let's keep going.”
+Biden campaign spokesperson Lauren Hitt was even clearer, saying Friday: “Of course he's not dropping out.”

 The conventions and their rules are controlled by the political parties.
-The Democratic National Committee could convene before the convention and change how things will work, but that isn't likely as long as Biden wants to continue seeking reelection.
+The Democratic National Committee could convene before the convention opens on Aug.
+19 and change how things will work, but that isn't likely as long as Biden wants to continue seeking reelection.

 The current rules read: “Delegates elected to the national convention pledged to a presidential candidate shall in all good conscience reflect the sentiments of those who elected them."